Cuzyoung/PASS/README.md

-# PASS
+# Delighted to announce PASS is accepted by AAAI 2024!🎉🎉🎉
-Parsing All Adverse Scenes Severity-Aware Semantic Segmentation with Mask-Enhanced Cross-domain Consistency
+Parsing All Adverse Scenes Severity-Aware Semantic Segmentation with Mask-Enhanced Cross-Domain Consistency.
+The code will be released after ECCV DDL. 😊😊😊